COVID-19 Vaccine Information as of 05/17/21

 Where can I learn more about the prior pause on the Janssen Johnson & Johnson (J &J) vaccine?

 CDC and FDA recommended the use of Johnson & Johnson’s Janssen COVID-19 Vaccine resume after a brief pause.
-US health authorities recommended pausing the use of the J & J vaccine after a small number of women under 50 developed rare blood clots after receiving the shot (for context, almost 7 million doses have been administered in the US so far).
+US health authorities recommended pausing the use of the J & J vaccine after a small number of women under 50 developed rare blood clots after receiving the shot (for context, millions of doses have been administered in the US so far).
 If you received the Johnson & Johnson vaccine and have any questions or concerns, please call your healthcare provider or our office.
 Learn more about the pause at: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/safety/JJUpdate.html

 What should I expect after I get vaccinated?